Wolkabout/WolkConnect-Arduino/README.md

 WolkConnect-Arduino is transportation layer agnostic which means it is up to the user of the library to provide socket to WolkAbout IoT platform.
 Provided examples are made for Genuino MKR1000.
+Porting to other Arduino board is done by replacing MKR1000 library with a library which fit selected board.

 Supported protocol(s):
 JSON single (PROTOCOL_JSON_SINGLE)